Make sure you call me when you get home. I don’t know why you didn’t let my mom drive you,Said my friend.

 Yeah keep on, somebody watch her and make sure she doesn’t disappear into the night.

-Are you serious?
-I would have never thought of hearing this outside of a Hollywood Movie!
+Are I would have never thought of hearing this outside of a Hollywood Movie!
 I thought of saying something, but my body kept moving forward.
 He really just called me that.
 So much for times have changed, “We Are the World” bullcrap!
 You know what, why don’t I say something back?
 I’ll shut him down real quick.
 I tried to gather the words to say, but my mind blocked me from putting them together.
 My brain was like an intense game of scrabble.
 Why couldn’t I twist words off the tip of my tongue, and hurt this man’s pride like he did mine?
 The word kept repeating in my mind, like a broken record in a way taunting me.
 WHY COULDN’T I SAY ANYTHING!
 I realized, I could never stoop down that low.
 To judge someone for something they cannot change, is not who I am.
 The difference between him and I is

 I’m not even gonna give this racist the time of day.
 The bus stop is right down the block.
 To avoid this, I’ll just hurry along before this escalates.
 I hear a commotion, are they following me?
 I’m already on my way, Leave me alone!
 There goes the bus, I need to run.
 Running seems like the only way to escape the harassment.
 I ran to the bus, swiped my pass and I smiled to my bus driver.
 I pulled out my phone to text my mom, 5 percent.